Motley Fool’s Stock Advisor Review

 - Can I do the required trades on my schedule?

-- Do they have a money-back guarantee period to allow you to verify returns and to see if it is for me?
+- Do they have a money-back guarantee period to allow me to verify returns and to see if it is for me?

 What Are My Expected Returns?

+According to this table on their website, since 2002 they have gained 582% for their subscribers.
 Since their service is ONLY about stocks you have to buy now and hold, it’s not clear where this return comes from.
-Is it from all 2,484 buy alerts they gave out over that time period (12 picks per month)?
-If so, do you have enough funds to buy and hold all 2,484 stocks?
-If not, you may not be able to duplicate.
+Is it from all 2,736 buy alerts they gave out over that time period (12 picks per month for 19 years)?
+If so, do you have enough funds to buy and hold 12 new stocks every month?

-Now if we compare the return of Stock Advisor to my own Index Trading System we see something quite different.
+Now if you want transparency and bigger gains than 582%, we can compare the return of Stock Advisor to my own Index Trading System where we do post all the trades and the returns can be verified.
+Also, if we look at those gains we see something quite different.
 Note: My ETF alert service started in 2009.
-Because of this the chart has been updated to reflect returns from 2009 to March 2020.
+Because of this the chart has been updated to reflect returns from 2009 to February 2021.

-Now Stock Advisor’s return does not look as good.
 We all have only a certain amount of time before we retire (or pass away).
 The bigger the gains, the faster our money grows and the better chance we have of hitting our financial goals.
+Seeing how both services cost the same annually, it’s up to you how fast you want your money to grow.

 What Are My Costs?